-- 1. Section 10-2-418(2), C.R.S requires the Division to issue Credentials to each insurance producer who is appointed by a bail insurance company that clearly identifies the person as holding authority to act as a bail bond agent. - 2.
+- 1. Section 10-2-418(2), C.R.S requires the Division to issue Credentials to each insurance producer who is appointed by a bail insurance company. - 2.
+The original Credentials required by § 10-2-418(2) will be issued in August of 2012.
+These Credentials will be valid from the date of issue through the last date of month following the birth month of the insurance producer in 2013. - 3.
 Effective January 1, 2013 all Credentials issued will be valid for one year.
-These Credentials will be issued by the Division during the month following the birth month of the producer. - 3.
+These Credentials will be issued by the Division during the month following the birth month of the producer. - 4.
 Duplicate Credentials will be issued to an insurance producer who has lost their credentials or whose credentials have otherwise been destroyed.
-A request for duplicate credentials must be in writing, sent via certified mail or hand delivery, and be accompanied by an affidavit stating that the Credentials have been lost or destroyed and payment of a \$95 re-credentialing fee. - 4.
+A request for duplicate credentials must be in writing and must be accompanied by an affidavit stating that the Credentials have been lost or destroyed and payment of a \$100 re-credentialing fee. - 5.
 An insurance producer whose bail insurance company appointment has been terminated or whose license has been revoked by the Division shall immediately relinquish their Credentials to the Division.
-If the insurance producer whose bail insurance company appointment has been terminated has an appointment with a different bail insurance company then the Division will issue the insurance producer new Credentials. - E. Contractual agreements between insurance producers and bail insurance companies